 The following summarizes the minimum requirements for the certificate in Health Systems & Design.
 While as few as 16 credit hours can be taken to obtain the certificate, students are encouraged to take as many courses as possible.

-ELECTIVE Courses (6 credit hours)
+ELECTIVE Courses (6 credit hours; 9 credit hours for LDEV students)

 Two courses must be taken, one within the student's department and one outside of the student's department.
 The course within the student's department must be taken with a faculty member who is a faculty fellow of the Center for Health Systems & Design.